 INTO fully supports good practice in international volunteering and is committed to a vision of international volunteers working in solidarity for a just, equitable and sustainable world.

-42 Irish Sending Organisations are implementing Comhlámh’s Code of Good Practice for Volunteer Sending Agencies, ensuring that international volunteering has a positive impact on the volunteer and host community.
+21 Irish Sending Organisations are currently implementing Comhlámh’s Code of Good Practice for Volunteer Sending Agencies, ensuring that international volunteering has a positive impact on the volunteer and host community.
 We advise you to only support International Volunteering with one of these Code signatories.
 Any queries about responsible international volunteering and the Sending Agencies that are

 implementing good practice, please visit www.comhlamh.org.

 Before you go: Online course

 If you are thinking about international volunteering, this is where you should start.

 Comhlámh’s ‘Where Do I Start?’
 Resources will guide and encourage you to think critically about your motivations for international volunteering.
 They offer an introduction to framing an understanding of development, the interconnectedness of global justice issues and the debate around responsible volunteering.
 The resources also invite you to explore how action for global justice can happen at home.

 Inside each of the resources you’ll find some interesting reading, great videos, useful questions, interactive activities and finally spaces for you to jot down your thoughts.